michalprzybyla/hedera-cli/docs/adr/ADR-004-key-protection-mechanism.md

 - Windows: NTFS ACL for current user only
 ```

+The CLI verifies these permissions (and file ownership) at startup and before any cryptographic operation; if they are too permissive or owned incorrectly, it emits a warning with remediation steps (and, in strict mode, aborts execution until permissions are fixed).

 ### Opt-Out Configuration for Development Environments

 Users can disable encryption entirely for development and testing scenarios: